keisanki/DM42_programs/README.md

 After so much physics and math a good cup of coffee is in order, preferably made as a V60 drip coffee.
 But do you always remember the proper water quantities and timings for the perfect cup?
 No?
-Fear not as now your DM42 (or Free42 on you phone) can give you a hand in maintaining the perfect timing for all your pours.
+Fear not as now your DM42 (or Free42 on your phone where it admittedly looks better) can give you a hand in maintaining the perfect timing for all your pours.
 Everything starts by a recipe which is stored in the matrix `V60R` it defines the names and the times (in H.MMSS format) for each step.
 It provides the total elapsed time and the time till the next step.
 There is even a previous of the upcoming step so that you can better prep yourself.

 My favorite method is the 4-6 method by Tetsu Kasuya.
 Find the recipe at the end of the [V60.hp42s](V60.hp42s), use it as-is or take it as a base for your